BigBoot/AutoKuma/README.md

 ## 🔧 How to Install

-There are currently no prebuilt binaries available, however Kuma CLI can be installed using `cargo`
+Binaries for windows linux and mac are provided for [GitHub Releases](https://github.com/BigBoot/AutoKuma/releases/latest), additionally Kuma CLI can be installed using `cargo`:

 ```bash
 cargo install --git https://github.com/BigBoot/AutoKuma.git kuma-cli